Vladimir Abrikosov: Exile

 Abrikosov built up contacts with various representatives of the Russian emigre community, organized in Rome a Committee of Russian Catholics, and kept the Holy See constantly informed as to the persecution of Catholics in Soviet Russia, among whom was his wife.

 In 1922 Abrikosov obtained an audience with Pope Pius XI to discuss the situation of the Russian Catholic Church.
 Soon after, Abrikosov was named Procurator of the Russian Exarchate by Mgr.
 Jules Tibirghien, an official of the Congregation for Eastern Churches.
 However, Abrikosov faced accusations of being a Russian spy by a Russian officer, Baron Igor von der Launitz.
 He also faced strong opposition from Bishop Michel d'Herbigny, who wanted Abrikosov to resign his position as Procurator, and conflicts with the Jesuits.
 Abrikosov left Rome to establish himself in Paris, when it was rumoured that D'Herbigny intended to abolish the Exarchate.

 Death

-In the last years of his life, Abrikosov withdrew from contacts with the Russian émigré community and lived in solitude.
+In the last years of his life, Abrikosov withdrew from contact with the Russian émigré community and lived in solitude.
 He died on 22 July 1966.